ElektraInitiative/libelektra/doc/dev/data-structures.md

 can be applied during the assignment step.
 When the orders are not the default order, `OpmphmGraph->edges[i].order` should be set before the assignment step.

-The OPMPHM is non dynamic, there are no insert and delete operations.
+Because the OPMPHM is non-dynamic, there are no insert and delete operations.
 The OPMPHM gets build for a static set of elements, once the OPMPHM is build, every:

  * change of at least one indexed element name